franckisses/Learning_backend/Learning_english/The History and Mystery Of Eliza.md

 ​    (of an idea, plan, or method) likely to succeed or be effective in real circumstances; feasible.

 ​    so nearly the case that it can be regarded as so; virtual.

+archive:

+​    place or store (something) in an archive.

+​    a collection of historical documents or records providing information about a place, institution, or group of people.

+Demonstrate:

+​	take part in a public demonstration.

+​	clearly show the existence or truth of (something) by giving proof or evidence.

+​	give a practical exhibition and explanation of (how a machine, skill, or craft works or is performed).